datasith/Wall2.0/README.md

 ```
 ### Ensure that the Bluetooth adapter is available for pairing
 ```
-sudo hciconfig hci0 up pscan
+sudo hciconfig hci0 pscan (if interface is already up) sudo hciconfig hci0 up pscan
 ```
 ### Start the serive